 (Ord.
 94-33, Sec.
 5)

 (a) Late Payment Charges.
-All bills delinquent after the 10th day of the month following billing shall be subject to a 10% penalty, unless the 10th day of the month falls on a weekend or holiday, then the 10% penalty shall be charged for all delinquent accounts on the next regular business day of the city.
+All bills delinquent after the 15th day of the month following billing shall be subject to a 10% penalty, assessed after 10:00 a.m. on the 15th, unless the 15th day of the month falls on a weekend or holiday, then the 10% penalty shall be charged for all delinquent accounts on the next regular business day of the city.

 (b) Disconnection and Reconnection Charges.
 Prior to reconnecting a utility service disconnected following a delinquency, the customer shall pay to the city the entire balance due and owing to the city at the time of reconnection.
 The customer shall also pay a disconnection charge of $10 and a reconnection charge of $10 for disconnection and reconnection of a sanitary sewer service, and/or a disconnection charge of $10 and a reconnection charge of $10 for disconnection and reconnection of water service, as the case may be.